GreyMatteOr/ideabox-boilerplate/README.md

 ## Favorite an Idea
 > [Back to Features](#features)

+To favorite an idea, click the gray star in the top left corner of an idea card.
+The star will then turn red, indicating that the idea has been favorited.
+This change will carry over even if you reload the page.

+This change effect not only the displayed page, but also our data model that is being updated behind the scenes.
+This data model is what gets stored into `local storage`.

 ## Delete an Idea
 > [Back to Features](#features)

+To delete an idea, click the X in the top right corner of an idea card.
+This will permanently delete your idea.
+This change will carry over even if you reload the page.

+This change effect not only the displayed page, but also our data model that is being updated behind the scenes.
+This data model is what gets stored into `local storage`.

 ## Display only Favorited Ideas
 > [Back to Features](#features)